KaleLjl/Coursework-2-COMP0248/memory-bank/systemPatterns.md

 ## Overall Architecture

-The project follows a modular architecture with three distinct pipelines, each representing a different approach to table detection:
+*(Scope revised to focus solely on Pipeline A)*

+The project implements Pipeline A, following a modular architecture:

 ```mermaid
 graph TD